OMENz-99/Image_Filters/README.md

 # Image_Filters
-Using CUDA and Gpu Computation to do batch processing and apply different Image Filters to multiple input jpg or png images
+Using CUDA and Gpu Computation to do batch processing and apply different Image Filters as well as do batch image manipulation to multiple input jpg or png images

 #Features
 **CUDA-Accelerated Processing**: Custom CUDA kernels for fast parallel image processing